Celtic calendar: Continental Celtic calendar

-The astronomical format of the calendar year that the Coligny calendar represents may well be far older, as calendars are usually even more conservative than rites and cults.
-The date of its inception is unknown, but correspondences of Insular Celtic and Continental Celtic calendars suggest that some early form may date to Proto-Celtic times, roughly 800 B.C.
+The astronomical basis of the Coligny plaque's calendar year may be far older than the plaque itself, as calendars are usually more conservative than rites and cults.
+The date of its inception is unknown, but correspondences of Insular Celtic and Continental Celtic calendars suggest that some early form may date to the earlier Iron Age.
 The Coligny calendar achieves a complex synchronisation of the solar and lunar months.
 Whether it does this for philosophical or practical reasons, it points to a considerable degree of sophistication.

 Medieval Irish and Welsh calendars

 Among the Insular Celts, the year was divided into a light half and a dark half.
 As the day was seen as beginning at sunset, so the year was seen as beginning with the arrival of the darkness, at Calan Gaeaf / Samhain (around 1 November in the modern calendar).
 The light half of the year started at Calan Haf/Bealtaine (around 1 May, modern calendar).
 This observance of festivals beginning the evening before the festival day is still seen in the celebrations and folkloric practices among the Gaels, such as the traditions of Oíche Shamhna (Samhain Eve) among the Irish and Oidhche Shamhna among the Scots.

 Julius Caesar said in his Gallic Wars: "[the Gaulish Celts] keep birthdays and the beginnings of months and years in such an order that the day follows the night."
 Longer periods were reckoned in nights, as in the surviving English term fortnight meaning two weeks, and the obsolete se'nnight meaning one week.